Robotics-BUT/BPC-PRP/src/2_labs/text/5_lab.md

 ## Tests Example
 You can copy and create a test file from the example.
-You may also rename the Kinematics class and its methods or correct parameter types as needed.
+You will propably need to rename the Kinematics class and its methods or correct parameter types as needed.
 ```c++
 #include <gtest/gtest.h>
 #include "solution/algorithms/kinematics.hpp"